pfadrm/car_detector/backend/README.md

 ## Mongodb setup

-To setup mongodb run it and setup the environment variables in the `.env` in your backend directory:
+To setup mongodb run it and setup the environment variables in the `.env` in your backend directory and run ./actenv.sh:

 ```
 DB_NAME=car_predictor